-• Access to information is provided to the FSA from financial and registered entities, auditors and from any person believed to have the information sought.
+Wide powers are vested in the FSA including suspension and cancellation of licenses and taking any action remedial or otherwise, as is necessary.
+Express compliance provisions are stipulated as well as the responsibility to ensure compliance with the FSA Act, other sector specific legislation and AML/CFT law.
+Powers of examination and investigation are detailed.
+The power to obtain freezing orders is provided, a power not previously held by any regulatory authority.
+Access to information is provided to the FSA from financial and registered entities, auditors and from any person believed to have the information sought.
 Administrative penalties as well as criminal offences have been provided.
 An appeals procedure to an Appeal Tribunal is stipulated for appeals that would previously have been laid before the Court.
 Update- August 2012 The FSA Board of Directors and Executive Director have been appointed by Cabinet.
 A three (3) year Strategic Plan and Budget have been prepared.
 Other logistics are being sorted pending the imminent establishment of the FSA.
 The FSA is expected to be established during the latter half of 2012.
 Update October 2012 See update on the FSA above.
-Two new staff members have been hired by IFSA to continue with its efforts to build on regulatory and supervisory capacity, namely a senior analyst and legal officer with very relevant qualifications and experience.
-Two other temporary staff members have been hired by IFSA to assist in reviewing and updating its registry systems to ensure efficiency and accuracy of records and statistics.
-IFSA's recent associate membership in the Caribbean Group of Banking Supervisors (CGBS), allows for increased training opportunities and assistance with the further building of its supervisory capacity.
-Approval has also been obtained for IFSA to join the International Association of International Supervisors (IAIS), however IFSA has requested deferment of membership so that costs of membership can be shared under the proposed FSA.
+Update February 2013 The Financial Services Authority (FSA) Act was proclaimed on November 12, 2012.
+The FSA is now fully functional.